 Youth Advisory Board

 The National Youth Advisory Board (YAB) consists of high school SAVE members from across the country.
 Serving on the National SAVE Youth Advisory Board takes many hours of service during the school year.
-On average, most members contribute over 300 hours of time with work for the YAB, work with their chapter, and individual projects or presentations.
-Serving as a member of this prestigious and select group requires commitment, dedication and sacrifice of time and often other organizational events.
+On average, most members contribute over 300 hours of time with work for the YAB, work with their club, and individual projects or presentations.
+Serving as a member of this prestigious and select group requires commitment, dedication, and sacrifice of time and often other organizational events.

-Meet the 2016-2017 National
+Meet the 2018-2019 National

 Youth Advisory Board!

 Kristina Alzugaray attended Cutler Bay Middle School, as a part of the COAST Magnet Program.
 She’s currently a high school student at Cutler Bay Senior High as a member of the iPrep Academy.
 Kristina is president of her SAVE Promise Club and implemented the No One Eats Alone and Start With Hello programs.

 In 2016, she joined the STAND Club in hopes of serving her community and improving it as well.
 Working closely with her mentor and teacher, Mrs. La-Shanda West Ed.S. and Officer Robert Diaz of the Miami-Dade Police Department from 2017-2018.
 She continues to show compassion and leadership throughout her years in high school and hopes to create a successful future for herself and her family.
 In memory of the Marjory Stoneman Douglas Remembrance activities, Kristina participated in an assembly with panelists Mayor Peggy Bell, Sandy Hook Representative Blair Freedman, and Officer Chris Reid.